MostafaRastegar/vscode-clean-dead-code/README.md

 A VSCode extension for removing dead code in JavaScript and TypeScript files, focusing on:
 1. Removing unused imports without changing their order
-2. Managing unused variables and parameters
+2. Managing unused variables/functions and parameters

 ## Features